ajeyln/deutsch_lernen/readme.md

 *sprechen* | speaking materials
 *schreiben* | writing specific materials

-1. This section contains:comercial materials which I do not have any ownership.
+1. These sections(B1/hoeren, B1/lesen, B2/hoeren and B2/lesen) refer materials which I do not have any ownership.
-2. I have prepared for exams from the following materials and found useful
+2. I have prepared for exams from the following materials and found them useful

 	a.
 B1 folder contains commerical materials *So Geht's Noch Besser B1 Testbuch* <br />
 	   - by Claudi lgnatiadou-Schein (Author), David Kapetanidis (Author), Karin Vavatzanidis (Author)<br />